 Due to the water power available, several manufacturing facilities were built in the town’s early years, including a flouring mill in 1871, a four-story woolen mill and a brick factory in 1872, a paper mill in 1873, a gypsum mill in 1877, as well as a number of foundry and machine shops.

 In 1873, a two-story brick school building, 30×50 feet with stone trimmings, was erected at the cost of $8,000.
 Owing to an increased number of scholars, an additional new building, 20×30 feet, was erected in the immediate vicinity.

 In 1875, a public library was built.
 Today, it is the oldest library west of the Mississippi River in continuous operation in the same building.
 It is listed on the National Register of Historic Places.

 In August 1882, the LaBelle House was closed when the partnership between McPherson & Reed dissolved.
-The Arlington House was opened in the Winter of 1882, by W. Coulter, Jr. in a two-story brick, was erected in 1873 by his father at a cost of $7,000.
+The Arlington House was opened in the Winter of 1882 by W. Coulter, Jr. in a two-story brick, was erected in 1873 by his father at the cost of $7,000.